Types of OLAP Systems

 One advantage of ROLAP over the other styles of OLAP analytic tools is that it is deemed to be more scalable in handling huge amounts of data.
 ROLAP sits on top of relational databases therefore enabling it to leverage several functionalities that a relational database is capable of.

 Hybrid OLAP (HOLAP)

 HOLAP is the product of the attempt to incorporate the best features of MOLAP and ROLAP into a single architecture.
-This tool tried to bridge the technology gap of both products by enabling access or use to both multidimensional database (MDDB) and Relational Database Management System (RDBMS) data stores.
-HOLAP systems stores larger quantities of detailed data in the relational tables while the aggregations are stored in the pre-calculated cubes.
+This kind of tool tries to bridge the technology gap of both products by enabling access to or use of both multidimensional database (MDDB) and Relational Database Management System (RDBMS) data stores.
+HOLAP systems store larger quantities of detailed data in the relational tables while the aggregations are stored in the pre-calculated cubes.
 HOLAP also has the capacity to “drill through” from the cube down to the relational tables for delineated data.Some of the advantages of this system are better scalability, quick data processing and flexibility in accessing of data sources.
 The issue with HOLAP systems lies precisely in the fact that they are hybrids: at best they partake of the strengths of other systems…but they also evince the weaknesses of each, in an attempted mashup of two distinct technologies.

 Web OLAP (WOLAP)